-You’ve spent a lot of time and energy keeping your houseplants alive—here’s how to keep them from dying while you move.
+You’ve spent a lot of time and energy keeping your houseplants alive—here’s how to keep them from dying while you move into your new home.

 Refresh the soil.